inventory management

 The first step to starting any business is determining your niche.
 What makes your bakery unique?

-Is it specializing in gluten-free treats, offering custom cakes for special occasions, or using locally sourced ingredients?
+Is it specialising in gluten-free treats, offering custom cakes for special occasions, or using locally sourced ingredients?
 Identifying your niche will help differentiate your bakery from the competition and attract a specific target market.
-You’ll ideally want to create an idea of who your target customer is: are they health-conscious individuals, families looking for special occasion treats, or coffee shopgoers in need of a quick pastry fix?
+You’ll ideally want to create an idea of who your target customer is: are they health-conscious individuals, families looking for special occasion treats, or coffee shop-goers in need of a quick pastry fix?

 📖 Read more: Finding the perfect target customer →